OpenSolo/OpenSolo/artoo/ReadMe.md

     $ ...
 SITL starts up ...

 Now, stick values and mavlink data are sent bidirectionally between artoo<->SITL, and you should be able to fly as normal.

-#### semihosting

-For print/log-based debugging, semihosting support is available (i've only tested this with Black Magic Probe, though hopefully openocd supports it as well).

-In the top level Tupfile, uncomment `SEMIHOSTING := yes` and rebuild.
-You can now use the `DBG_LOG()` macro in the same way that you'd use `printf()` (it's aliased directly to printf when semihosting is enabled) and you should see the output in your gdb session.

-Code should not be checked in with semihosting enabled, since we don't want to link against those libraries in a production build.